gpubrr042/ImagoAI/README.md

 Choice of the model - CNNs are a great fit for hyperspectral data because they can capture local spectral patterns (e.g., peaks/dips across adjacent bands) while being computationally efficient and widely successful in similar tasks.

 We will treat 448 bands as 1D sequence, leveraging convolutional filters to extract feeatures.

+# Classification Task Notebook
+Converting the Regression Problem(predicitng vomitoxin_ppb) into a classification problem.

+To distinguish into a binary classification we divide the vomitoxin level as per the median into binary classification problem as the distribution is rightly-skewed.

+It seems to be a practical choice for food safety applications where a threshold determines actionability